backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/VPC Flow Logs.md

 - To *troubleshoot issues* with you VPC look at the **`action`** (ACCEPT/REJECT) field.
 - Architecture to alert when we have *too many SSH access* in the VPC:
 	- ![[attachments/Pasted image 20230308091820.png]]

+> [!note]- After you've created a flow log, you *CANNOT change its configuration or the flow log record format*.
+> For example, you *CANT associate a different IAM role with the flow log or add or remove fields in the flow log record*.
+> Instead, you can **delete the flow log** and **create a new one** with the required configuration.